 #4.
 Google Forms

 Google Forms gave a very easy and reliable option for teachers to conduct reading interest surveys lately.

 While online surveys are more appealing for students and young kids, Google Forms appeal to the teachers because of their simplicity and reliability.

 The results from the survey are automatically compiled for teachers – so it’s simple.
 And the teacher doesn’t have to worry about the survey links not working or surveys crashing mid-stage – so it’s reliable!
-Why won’t a teacher love Google Forms, then!
+Why won’t a teacher love Google Forms then?

-8 Tips To Cultivate A Reading Habit In Students
+8 Tips To Cultivate A Reading Habit In Students for Life

 Over the years, we’ve helped educational institutions and teachers develop the needed habits in their students.
 And most of them started by working on students’ reading habits, as it paved the way for other positive habits.